gabrielvignon2003/projet-pharmacology/README.md

 This repository contains most of the code I developed during my research internship.
 The project aimed to study Pharmacology using a Science of Science approach.

+For a global vision of the project, please refers to the final report.

 # How to use this repository

 - **sources_and_works_extraction** allows you to extract the datasets used for studying Pharmacology.
 This was done using the OpenAlex API.
 The notebook also includes a basic first analysis of journals (the sources).